R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 > sudo vi /etc/hostname (†)<br>
 > sudo vi /etc/hosts (†)

-where we substitute all mentions of `rtorrent42` for `evaluator42` (§).
+where we substitute all mentions of `rtorrent42` for `newuser42` (§).
 Next, one should reload the network configuration.
 However, the *lazy* approach is much preferable:
 > sudo reboot

+**Login with the new user's account.**

 To restore the name back, we shall employ the wow method, that is, **systemd**'s utility **hostnamectl**:
 > hostnamectl set-hostname rtorrent42 (§)